 For server software we require reliability, flexibility, speed, efficiency, safety, and openness.

-With simple friendly licence terms, and no artificial limits on things.
-Things such as the number of users or the number of CPUs.
+With simple friendly licence terms, and no artificial limits (or licencing) on things such as the number of users or the number of CPUs.

 This is an Enterprise Linux.
 It's lean, efficient, well-hardened, and supported for a long time.